oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_tenant_manager_control_plane_subscription_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Denotes any program that is associated with the subscription.</div>
+                                            <div>Specifies any program that is associated with the subscription.</div>
                                             <div>Returned for get operation</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>